Digital holographic imaging for free surfaces of superfluid helium: Discussion and Conclusion

-To further extend the frequency range over which nondispersive dynamics apply, the thickness of the superfluid layer must be further reduced.
-Although holographic imaging of such thin superfluid films is left for future work, we note that surface waves can propagate in superfluid films down to nanometre-scale thickness~\cite{reeves2025}.
-However, the dynamics in this regime is affected by interactions between the superfluid and the substrate~\cite{Sfendla2021-pr}.
+In order to further extend the frequency range over which nondispersive dynamics apply, the thickness of the superfluid layer must be reduced.
+Although holographic imaging of such thin superfluid films is left for future work, we note that surface waves can propagate in superfluid films down to nanometre-scale thickness.
+In this regime, their dynamics is affected by interactions between the superfluid and the substrate~\cite{Sfendla2021-pr}, but since $\mathrm{Ur}\propto h_0^{-3}$, decreasing the film thickness can also allow to access nonlinear regime.
+DH can therefore complement optomechanical techniques well established to explore these dynamics \cite{reeves2025}.

 While our results outline the viability of our approach, it is crucial to identify the main factors currently limiting its performance.
 The sensitivity of the technique is primarily constrained by phase noise in the hologram acquisition and reconstruction processes~\cite{chen2018phase}.
 Several sources contribute to such noise, including sensor noise in the camera and fluctuations in the laser phase along the optical path due to mechanical vibrations transmitted to the optical table and cryostat.
 In our cryogen-free setup, we observed speckle noise more pronounced than in the wet system, which we attribute to the diffraction of the coherent laser beam through multiple optical components, particularly the optical flats (see Fig.~\ref{fig:scheme-dry}a).
 The randomly varying roughness and losses along the probe optical path are coherently mixed at the camera plane, creating minute random beam interferences, i.e. a speckle wave~\cite{goodman2007speckle}.
 However, such effects can be reduced via denoising algorithms tailored towards speckle reduction, see e.g.~\cite{bianco2018strategies}, which future implementations should address.